elringus/bootsharp/README.md

 ## Compiling Runtime

-To compile and test the runtime run the following in order:
+To compile and test the runtime run the following in order (under Runtime folder):

 1. scripts/install-emsdk.sh
 2. scripts/compile-runtime.sh